Mugwump (folklore): Anatomy

-Others have reported on the creature's size differently, with more conservative estimates putting it at the size of a person and a 1978 account putting it at a minimum length of 15 ft, and other stories suggesting its scales alone were the size of a saucer.
+Others have reported on the creature's size differently, with more conservative estimates putting it at the size of a human and a 1978 account putting it at a minimum length of 15 ft, and other stories suggesting its scales alone were the size of a saucer.
 Lake Timiskaming, which is a widening of the Ottawa River with an average depth of 36 m and maximum depth of 220 m, has been described as a natural habitat for a creature of such a size by enthusiasts.

 Other lake monsters in the region have been described as being similar to whales and large eels, often with a horse- or dog-like head and measuring between 15 m and 30 m long.

 Behaviour

 On one occasion when the animal was spotted outside of water, a snake-like trail was allegedly found in the snow nearby.
 No other lake monsters in Ontario have been reported to move about on dry land, leading to conjecture that the animal sighted crawling on the land might represent a different animal than the Mugwump.

 The exact population of the Mugwump is also disputed.
 Although often referred to as a singular creature, it was suggested in a 1982 interview with Kate Ardtree that there were multiple Mugwumps living in Lake Timiskaming.
 Regular sightings of the Mugwump in summer months gave rise to the idea that the creature spawns in July and August.